nxjoshi/Mongo_Assets/CSFLE/Documentation/Document.md

 ## Crypto-js

+**Customer Managed Keys (CMK)** are encryption keys that customers control within a cloud service provider's environment, offering a higher level of security and oversight over their data.
+Unlike default keys provided by the cloud provider, CMK allows organizations to generate, manage, and control their encryption keys, ensuring alignment with internal security policies and regulatory compliance.
+This level of control enhances data protection by enabling key rotation, access control, and audit logging, ultimately providing greater confidence in the security of sensitive information.

 ![Project Logo](images/CSFLE.jpg)

    - This directory contains the local setup of credentials required for Client-Side Field Level Encryption.
 Please note that this **local setup should not be used in a production environment**, as a file-based approach can pose significant risks.